 Abstract

 Speech recognition systems have historically used context-dependent phones as acoustic units because they perform well and allow leveraging of linguistic information such as pronunciation lexicons.
 However, it is desirable in some cases to automatically discover acoustic units, particularly when dealing with a new language for which there is minimal linguistic resources.
 The process of discovering acoustic units usually consists of two stages: segmentation and clustering.
-In this paper, we introduce a nonparametric Bayesian approach for the segmentation. [... one sentence about what the approach actually is ... one sentence about what the approach actually is ...] [... one sentence about performance ... one sentence about performance ... one sentence about performance ...]
+In this paper, we introduce a nonparametric Bayesian approach for the segmentation.
+We have used a recently proposed infinite Hidden Markov Models (HMMs) which enables us to use the power HMMs for segmenting the signal without specifying the number of segments a priori.
+Results show the proposed algorithm performs pretty well and can segment the speech data into rather homogenous and consistent parts.

 Index Terms— nonparametric Bayesian models, speech segmentation, automatic discovery of acoustic units